New boiler prices: how much do they cost to buy or repair?

 - In your first year we’ll also cover repairs to any issues with your controls and central heating that result from the installation works

-- We’ve got a range of payment options, including affordable monthly payments and 2 years’ interest free credit (take a look at the How to Pay section below).
+- We’ve got a range of payment options.
+Take a look at the How to Pay section below.

 Extra costs during a boiler installation